 Unlike the Highway Diesel rule, the Nonroad Diesel rule did not provide any specific flexibilities for refineries located in the Geographic Phase-in Area (GPA).
-Refiners located in the Rocky Mountain States (ID, MT, ND, WY, UT, CO and NM) must comply with the 500 ppm and 15 ppm sulfur standards by the NRLM compliance dates discussed above.
-NRLM diesel fuel used in rural areas of Alaska (a GPA state in the gasoline sulfur rulemaking) is exempt from the 500 ppm NRLM diesel fuel sulfur standard beginning June 1, 2007, but must meet the 15 ppm sulfur standard beginning June 1, 2010.
+Refiners located in the Rocky Mountain States (ID, MT, ND, WY, UT, CO and NM) must comply with the 500 ppm and 15 ppm NRLM sulfur standards within the compliance deadlines discussed above.
+NRLM diesel fuel used in rural areas of Alaska (a GPA state in the gasoline sulfur rulemaking) is exempt from the 500 ppm NRLM diesel fuel sulfur standard beginning June 1, 2007, but must meet the 15 ppm sulfur standard beginning June 1, 20101.
 This fuel is regulated under a special rule for Alaska which was finalized in June 2006 (71 FR 32450, June 6, 2006).

 Transmix processors distill off-specification interface mixtures of petroleum products from pipeline systems into gasoline and distillate fuel and are considered refiners by EPA.
 Their simple refinery configuration does not make it cost effective for them to install and operate a hydrotreater to reduce distillate fuel sulfur content.
 As a result, they have been provided with additional flexibility to comply with the diesel sulfur standards.
-Transmix processors may choose to continue to produce all of their highway diesel fuel to meet the 500 ppm sulfur standard until June 1, 2010.
-They may further choose to continue to produce all of their NRLM diesel fuel as high sulfur diesel fuel until June 1, 2010, and all of their NRLM diesel fuel to meet the 500 ppm sulfur standard until June 1, 2014.
+Transmix processors may choose to continue to produce all of their highway diesel fuel to the 500 ppm sulfur standard until 2010.
+They may further choose to continue to produce all of their NRLM diesel fuel as high sulfur diesel fuel until June 1, 2010, all of their NRLM diesel fuel to meet the 500 ppm sulfur standard until June 1, 2014, and all of their LM diesel fuel to meet a 500 ppm sulfur standard indefinitely.